• Home

 8D problem-solving process

-The 8D problem solving process provides a simple framework to help correct product and process problems.
-The tool is made up of eight ordered steps, each step clearly guiding teams on what to do and when to do it.
-It is the generic problem-solving tool used across many industries, particularly automotive and aerospace.
+The 8D problem-solving process provides a clear, eight-step framework to correct product and process problems.
+Each discipline guides teams on what to do and when to do it.
+8D is used across many industries, particularly automotive and aerospace.

-The 8D process incorporates all of the key aspects of problem-solving management:
+The 8D process covers all key aspects of problem management:

 • Problem description and reporting